What types of accommodations are exempted from this tax?

 - The Bed & Breakfast establishment is occupied and operated by the property owner, and is classified in the residential property tax class

-- The accommodation purchases are invoiced by the Bed & Breakfast establishment and not a third party home-sharing listing entity
+- The Bed & Breakfast directly invoices for the accommodation, and not a third-party home-sharing listing entity

-Bed & Breakfast operators requesting an exemption to the Municipal Accommodation Tax should contact the City at firstname.lastname@example.org to receive an exemption application.
+Bed & Breakfast operators requesting an exemption to the Municipal Accommodation Tax should contact the City at email@example.com(link sends e-mail) to receive an exemption application.
 Completed applications will be reviewed by the City for approval, and a formal notification will be provided to Accommodators.
 Until an exemption has been granted to you, you are not considered to be exempt from the Municipal Accommodation Tax and are required to collect and remit the applicable funds.
-Renewal requirements of the application for exemption will be communicated later in 2018.
+You are required to apply for this exemption on an annual base.

 How much is the Municipal Accommodation Tax, and how is it applied?

-The Municipal Accommodation Tax is 4%, comes into effect January 1, 2018 and is only applicable to the room portion of the costs associated to overnight accommodations.
+The Municipal Accommodation Tax is 4%.
+It came into effect January 1, 2018 and is only applicable to the room portion of the costs associated to overnight accommodations.
 All other revenues generated from the accommodation services; whether sold individually or included in a room package; are excluded from the Municipal Accommodation Tax, including but not limited to, meeting room rental, food and beverage, room service, laundry services, internet access, parking etc.

 The HST is applicable to the funds received from the Municipal Accommodation Tax if the business is an HST registrant.